-Montpellier is a bustling and vibrant city in the South of France often overshadowed by neighbouring cities in Provence, but well worth a visit.
+Montpellier is a bustling and vibrant city in the South of France often overshadowed by neighboring cities in Provence, but well worth a visit.
 The city is beautiful, an architectural treat rich in history.
-It's full of boutiques and sidewalk cafés, and dotted with magnificent squares and has a history stretching back to the 12th-century traders when the great Jewish traveller, Benjamin of Tudela, described the city's teeming, international population.
+It's full of boutiques and sidewalk cafés, and dotted with magnificent squares and has a history stretching back to the 12th-century traders when the great Jewish traveler, Benjamin of Tudela, described the city's teeming, international population.

 It wasn't just merchants from the Levant, from Greece and further afield who came to the city; its university was founded in the 13th century and became noted for its medical school.
 Today Montpellier rivals Toulouse as the most lively and thriving city of the area and those 60,000 odd students keep the city young.

-Top Montpellier Attractons you must see
+Top Montpellier Attractons You Must See

 The Old Town: Make your way through the winding streets of the old town and the delightful little squares you come across by accident, like the places St-Roch, and de la Canourgue.
 Like many old towns, Montpellier was the subject of much rebuilding and you'll see beautiful 17th- and 18th-century mansions lining the streets.
 Crossing the middle of the Old Town, rue de la Loge and rue Foch were built in the 1880s.

-Place Jean-Jaurès and Place du Marche aux Fleurs is where the students gather in the bars, cafés and restaurants that fill up, particularly on summer evenings when it's better to dine outdoors.
+Place Jean-Jaurès and Place du Marche aux Fleurs is where the students gather in the bars, cafés, and restaurants that fill up, particularly on summer evenings when it's better to dine outdoors.

 Beyond the Old Town: Place de la Comedie (also called L'Oeuf or the 'Egg') links the old town and the newer areas and is lined with cafés and shops.

 One end is closed off by the impressive 19th-century Opera; the other end leads to the Esplanade, a place for strolling and finally to the Corum concert hall.